suarezgenaro/seda/docs/index.rst

 **The SEDA release paper is**
 `here <https:xxx>`__.

-Check out the :doc:`usage` section for further information, including the package :ref:`installation` and :ref:`tutorials`.
+Check out the content below for further information on how to install and use SEDA.

 .. note::

-   This project is under active development.
+   The SEDA package is under active development.
+Help us improve SEDA by reporting issues to `this <https://github.com/suarezgenaro/seda>`__ GitHub repository.

 .. toctree::